bbauska/TUMx-DWAPNx/README.md

 simulations, reload the page, hit the button, et voila!
 We do have a nice graph with nodes and links in between them.

-Now, it doesn\'t quite look like our demo in the beginning yet, because that doesn\'t have any colors and also nothing is happening when I click on any of the nodes.
-So, there\'s going to be a couple of more things we\'re going to do just for fun.
-So, we added some styling using the classes node and link in our visualization file over here, but all they define is a stroke and now we\'re going to try it and define the colors of the nodes depending on the name of the characters.
+Now, it doesn&apos;t quite look like our demo in the beginning yet, because that doesn&apos;t have any colors and also nothing is happening when I click on any of the nodes.
+So, there&apos;s going to be a couple of more things we&apos;re going to do just for fun.
+So, we added some styling using the classes node and link in our visualization file over here, but all they define is a stroke and now we&apos;re going to try it and define the colors of the nodes depending on the name of the characters.
 And for colors d3 provides a number of functions.
 The first thing we need is a scale.
-We\'re going to define this one up here again just by going var color equals d3.scale.category20.
-So, what this does is, it returns a scale of 20 different values, discrete values, and we\'re going to use those to select 20 different colors depending on the name of our characters.
+We&apos;re going to define this one up here again just by going var color equals d3.scale.category20.
+So, what this does is, it returns a scale of 20 different values, discrete values, and we&apos;re going to use those to select 20 different colors depending on the name of our characters.

 So, this returns a function, so we can now call this color function with any string and it will just return us a color.
 So, going down to our node again

-and now we\'re going to call another function on this one, called
+and now we&apos;re going to call another function on this one, called

 style.
 And you want to fill the node with a certain value and this again takes the